karimelhage/flappy-bird-agent-RL/README.md

-# flappy-bird-agent-RL
+# A Flappy Agent:
-An implementation in a simple text environment mirroring the famous game "Flappy Bird" using Reinforcement Learning algorithms
+An implementation of two agents using Reinforcement Learning algorithms in a simple text environment mirroring the famous game "Flappy Bird" as part of a course assignment for Reinforcement Learning in CentraleSupélec.